Ronald K. Lorentzen

 International Trade Administration

-Ron Lorentzen is the Deputy Assistant Secretary for Import Administration (IA).
-In this capacity, he leads IA’s enforcement of trade laws and agreements to protect U.S. industries and workers from unfair pricing by foreign companies and unfair subsidies to foreign companies by their governments.
+Ron Lorentzen is the Deputy Assistant Secretary for Enforcement & Compliance (E&C).
+In this capacity, he leads E&C’s enforcement of trade laws and agreements to protect U.S. industries and workers from unfair pricing by foreign companies and unfair subsidies to foreign companies by their governments.

 Prior to January 2009, Ron was the Deputy Assistant Secretary for Policy and Negotiations in Import Administration.
 In this capacity, he oversaw work on a broad range of policy issues and served as a lead U.S. negotiator on trade remedy rule issues in the Doha Round of multilateral trade negotiations in the World Trade Organization (WTO).
 Before assuming this position, Mr. Lorentzen directed the Office of Policy in Import Administration.